nunomaia/nunomaia.github.io/_posts/2022/2022-01-01-locate-assembly-aot-type.markdown

 To decompile a class using [ILSpy](https://github.com/icsharpcode/ILSpy) or [Jet Brains dotPeek](https://www.jetbrains.com/decompiler/) is required to know the assembly file path in the file system.

-For some objects are not straightforward to get matching assembly file.
+For some objects is not straightforward to get matching assembly file.

 Instead of browsing and expanding assemblies one by one, there is an easy way to get assembly for a class/table, etc.